 - Increased torso and leg strength from moving the torso and applying pressure with your legs while paddling.

-Check off bucket list items as you effortlessly shed calories while diving!
+Check off bucket list dive sites as you effortlessly shed calories diving!
 The underwater world is an entirely different world altogether and so not meant for humans.
 But if you take the effort to go scuba diving or free diving, there’s no going back!
 You will always be hungry for more!

 I got so fond of scuba diving in Thailand, that I even got certified as an Open water diver in the Maldives.
 What’s in store for me next?
-Advanced Open water diver.
+Advanced Open water diver, of course.

 - Increased flexibility and strength – Muscles tend to move against the resistance of the current and water itself which helps in not only building strength but also flexibility and endurance.